 On January 21, 2021, PiAP hosted the inaugural Diversity in Aging Symposium.
-The theme for this years’ event was Eldercare: Diverse Perspectives and Diverse Needs.
+The 2021 theme was Eldercare: Diverse Perspectives and Diverse Needs.

 Stories and Reflections during the COVID-19 Situation

-In the Spring of 2020, the PiAP team conducted brief audio-recordings with people who shared their stories of managing during the early stages of the COVID-19 pandemic.
-The eight stories below offer interesting insights into how experiences over a lifetime influence adaptation to situations like this.
+In spring 2020, the PiAP team collected brief audio recordings from people who shared their stories of managing during the early stages of the COVID-19 pandemic.
+These stories offer interesting insights into how experiences over a lifetime influence adaptation to situations like this.
 We invite you to listen to the recordings and/or read the accompanying transcripts that bear witness to this moment in time.

 COVID-19 Support for Rural Seniors

+In March 2020, PiAP was looking forward to two big events: the Diversity in Aging Symposium and the Power of Partnership Party.
+But COVID-19 had other plans.
 Thanks to our terrific PiAP team members and our ready partners, Orange County Rural Alliance (OCRA), Maple View Farms, and Latta Eggs, we were able to make a fast pivot and partnered with Orange County Rural Alliance to provide milk, butter, and eggs to rural Orange County seniors.
 As if isolating in self-quarantine isn’t hard enough – going without hot food delivery was especially difficult for 42 seniors served by OCRA’s meal program.
-Through the food delivery initiative fresh milk, butter, and eggs were delivered every other week alongside 10 frozen meals provided by OCRA.
+Through the food delivery initiative, fresh milk, butter, and eggs were delivered every other week alongside 10 frozen meals provided by OCRA.

 Long Term Care Collaborative

-Led by Orange County’s Department on Aging, community advocates, and the Partnerships in Aging Program, seven long term care organizations participated in a year-long effort to improve the quality of their care.
+Led by Orange County’s Department on Aging, community advocates, and PiAP, seven long term care organizations participated in a year-long effort to improve the quality of their care.
 The final theme was “The Comfort Zone” and focused on palliative care and everyday joys for clients and staff.
 At the end of the year, participating organizations were eligible for a Quality Service Award and were recognized by the Board of County Commissioners.

 Living Long Lives

 Photographer Chris Richman explored the passion and vibrancy of living a long life.
 What do we do with passion and meaning?
 How do we address abilities that have become diminished?
 How do people of different ages perceive the aging experience?
-The photographic exhibit was displayed in Fall 2016.
-UNC students from Comparative Literature assisted Chris with the narrative to support her photographs.
+The photographic exhibit was displayed in fall 2016.
+UNC-Chapel students in the English and Comparative Literature Department assisted Chris with the narrative to support her photographs.

 Courage Cocktail Radio Series: Long Lives Long View